raffle-ai/react-api-example/README.md

-# React + TypeScript + Vite + Raffle API Integration
+# React + TypeScript + Vite + Raffle API Integration + Search results customization

 This repository provides a minimal setup for integrating Raffle's API into a React application using Vite and TypeScript.
-It includes a basic project structure, HMR (Hot Module Replacement), ESLint rules, and example API calls to fetch top questions, autocomplete suggestions, summaries, and search results.
+It includes a basic project structure, HMR (Hot Module Replacement), ESLint rules, and example API calls to fetch top questions, and search results.
+Finally, it includes an implementation to use css metadata selectors.

 ## Prerequisites